 Growing up, I always had my heart set on becoming a pilot.
 It was what I worked towards.
 It was what I was training for.
 However, I was also working towards something more important at the same time, towards my own health and happiness.
 I found a love for all things fitness.
 My whole lifestyle changed, I was able to transform my body and mindset entirely, and I knew that I wanted to help others do the same.
 I chose Future Fit as the flexibility of the training stood out to me.
 I was able to work full time, all whilst studying for my dream job.
 The mix between e-learning and practical workshops made my training experience enjoyable and stress-free.
 Spreading the training out over the course of almost two years allowed me to plan what I wanted to do once I was qualified and how I wanted to shape my PT business.
 It also meant I could study to ensure I fully understood all of the information and consolidate my learning.

 I launched RM Fitness in April, intending to do it alongside my full-time job with the local authority.
-I had always planned on doing face to face PT, but with restrictions of a global pandemic, I decided to take my personal training online.
+I had always planned on doing face-to-face PT, but with the restrictions of a global pandemic, I decided to take my personal training online.
 Living on a small island in the Northwest of Scotland, I wasn’t sure how it would work out or if anyone would be interested in signing up.
-To my utter surprise, the business took off immediately, and I pursued online coaching full time.
+To my utter surprise, the business took off immediately, and I pursued online coaching full-time.
 I now have a thriving online business with local clients and clients hundreds of miles away, a recently launched Bootcamp.
 I’ve built an incredible all-female community that supports, encourages, and motivates one another.

 My advice to anyone in the fitness industry is to go after your goals, work hard, grab opportunities when they come knocking at your door and let your passion drive you.
 If there’s one thing that we have learned over the past year, we can’t control what’s happening in the world around us.
 Still, we can control the way we respond to it.
 We do this by making the most of every situation, grabbing every opportunity to succeed and better ourselves, and realising that change, although uncomfortable at times, often leads to the best outcome.